Uvira: Early inhabitants and ethnic formation

 However, alternate historical accounts compiled by early European observers suggest that the entirety of the Uvira Territory, along with adjacent stretches of the western lakeshore extending northwards to Luvungi, was traditionally under the control of the Bahamba dynasty of the Fuliiru people.
 This dynasty was centered in Lemera, located in the northwestern portion of the Ruzizi Plain.
 Congolese historian Shimbi Kamba Katchelewa, cited in Charles Katembo Kakozi's 2005 study Facteurs socio-politiques explicatifs des conflits dans la région des Grands Lacs Africains: Étude du cas d'Uvira en RDC, suggests that the earliest Fuliiru settlers originated from Lwindi (present-day Lwindi Chiefdom) and established key settlements in Mulenge, Luvungi, and Lemera between the 10th and 14th centuries.
 These foundational communities laid the groundwork for the emergence of what became known as the "Hamba Kingdom", ruled by the Bahamba clan.
 Other scholars, including Kingwengwe Mupe and Bosco Muchukiwa Rukakiza, place the migration of the Fuliiru from Lwindi at a later date, around the 17th century.

-Historian Bishikwabo Chubaka notes that during the initial settlement period, the region of Fuliiru was sparsely populated.
-As a result, new groups were able to settle as long as they acknowledged the authority of the Bahamba dynasty's Mwami.
-The Mwami's authority, however, was largely symbolic and most influential in areas near the royal court.
+Historian Bishikwabo Chubaka notes that during the initial settlement period, the region of Fuliiru was sparsely populated, and new groups were able to settle as long as they acknowledged the authority of Bahamba's mwami.
+The mwami's authority, however, was largely symbolic and most influential in areas near the royal court.
 Distant local chiefs often paid allegiance without significant subordination.
-One such subordinate, Lenghe, recognized as a subject of the Mwami of Lwindi and considered an ancestral figure by many ruling Bavira dynasties, migrated to the northwestern coast of Lake Tanganyika.
+One such subordinate, Lenghe, recognized as a subject of the mwami of Lwindi and considered an ancestral figure by many ruling Bavira dynasties, migrated to the northwestern coast of Lake Tanganyika.
 According to Bavira oral traditions, Lenghe settled in the area after pursuing a buffalo from Lwindi to Kabungulu, where he killed it.
 Attracted by the abundance of game, he chose to remain and requested additional followers from Chief Nalwindi, who sent experienced hunters from villages such as Muhinga, Nabaganda, Nakwinga, and Nyakabaka.
-After their arrival, this group acknowledged the authority of Mwami Lwamwe Lwe Mbakwe, the third ruler of the Bahamba dynasty, who encouraged their settlement as a means of consolidating and expanding his realm.
-Over time, however, Lenghe and his followers developed distinct socio-economic practices.
-In contrast to the primarily agrarian and pastoral Fuliiru of the interior, Lenghe's group assimilated fishing techniques from the Bazoba and integrated them into their livelihood.
-This cultural and economic divergence signaled the gradual evolution of the Bavira into a separate polity.
-Chubaka observes that Lenghe eventually distanced himself from Bahamba authority, acting independently in political and military affairs, most notably in launching a campaign against the neighboring Bembe, whom he displaced as far as the Sandja River, without prior consultation with his suzerain.
+After their arrival, this group acknowledged the authority of mwami Lwamwe Lwe Mbakwe, the third ruler of the Bahamba dynasty, who encouraged their settlement as a means of consolidating and expanding his realm.
+Over time, however, Lenghe and his followers developed distinct socio-economic practices, and in contrast to the primarily agrarian and pastoral Fuliiru of the interior, Lenghe's group assimilated fishing techniques from the Bazoba and integrated them into their livelihood.
+This signaled the gradual evolution of the Bavira into a separate polity.
+Chubaka observes that Lenghe eventually distanced himself from Bahamba authority, and acted independently in political and military affairs, most notably in launching a campaign against the neighboring Bembe, whom he displaced as far as the Sandja River, without prior consultation with his suzerain.